Orthogonalpub/modelica_simulation_mcp_server/README.md

 ## License

-modelica-simulation is licensed under the MIT License.
+modelica-simulation is licensed under the GPL License.
 This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
 For more details, please see the LICENSE file in the project repository.